 Until World War II, medical research in the United States was modest in scale.
 It was conducted at universities, non-profit institutes, or private companies, with only a few federal grants-in-aid.
 Scientists opposed federal financing of research as government infringement on the freedom of science and a violation of the principle that not money, but the individual ability of the investigator counted most in achieving scientific progress.
 Poor health was considered by many Depression-era Americans to be a matter of fate, and access to health care not a right, but a privilege.

 The war changed such attitudes.
 The draft highlighted the poor health of the American people: one-third of prospective recruits were rejected for medical reasons.
 Furthermore, the atomic bomb program dramatized that government research could yield scientific breakthroughs.
-Mary Lasker concluded from these wartime experiences that public health had to be improved and that medical research could ensure such improvement, but only after it was reorganized and received a large infusion of federal funds.
+Mary Lasker concluded from these wartime experiences that public health had to be improved and that medical research could ensure such improvement, but only after it was reorganized and given a large infusion of federal funds.
 "Without money, nothing gets done," she asserted.
 Postwar prosperity, rising public expectations of good health and longevity, and a new faith in the potential of science provided economic and cultural impetus for Lasker's efforts to reshape the medical research enterprise.

 She found a close ally in Florence Mahoney, whose husband was an heir to the Cox newspaper chain, the country's largest, and who shared Mary's early interest in birth control and mental health.
 After her divorce in 1950, Mahoney moved to Washington, where she became unofficial hostess to the health lobby, bringing together legislators, policymakers, and scientists at her Georgetown home.